astropy/astropy/docs/config/index.rst

 needed that is either tied to a system configuration or should persist across sessions of astropy or an affiliated package.
-Options that may affect the results of science calculations should not be configuration items, but should instead be :ref:`science-state`, so it's possible to reproduce science results without them being affected by configuration parameters set in a particular environment.
+Options that may affect the results of science calculations should not be configuration items, but should instead be `astropy.utils.state.ScienceState`, so it's possible to reproduce science results without them being affected by configuration parameters set in a particular environment.
 Admittedly, this is only a guideline, as the precise cases where a configuration item is preferred over, say, a keyword option for a function is somewhat personal preference.
 It is the preferred form of persistent configuration, however, and astropy packages must all use it (and it is recommended for affiliated packages).

 The reference guide below describes the interface for a creating ``conf`` object with a number of configuration parameters::